 When you eat animal products, your body will start to break down the dietary protein into amino acids and during this phase, your body will naturally produce its own collagen.

-What makes Plant-based (Vegan) Collagen Different?
+What Makes Plant-based (Vegan) Collagen Different?

-Plant based collagen products can aid collagen production in humans through the use of essential amino acids and vitamins.
+Plant-based collagen products can aid collagen production in humans through the use of essential amino acids and vitamins.
 Scientists have found that these nutrients are rich in animal collagen, so the product development of vegan collagen simply attempts to mirror this.
 Many plant foods have bouts of these great vitamins, such as vitamin C and zinc, so the inclusion of these in a supplement will result in a successful vegan collagen booster.

-The science behind Vegan Collagen
+The Science Behind Vegan Collagen

 Plant-based collagen uses genetically modified yeast and bacteria to genetically engineer high-quality collagen.
-According to Healthline, to produce vegan collagen, scientists add four human genes that code for collagen to the genetic structure of the microbes.
+According to Healthline articles, to produce vegan collagen, scientists add four human genes that code for collagen content to the genetic structure of the microbes.
 Then, once the genes are in place, the yeast or bacteria begin to produce the building blocks of human collagen.
 Pepsin, a digestive enzyme is then added to help develop the collagen molecules, enabling them to become the exact structure of human collagen.

 Ultimately, plant-based collagen is able to mirror the effects of animal collagen, but it doesn't necessarily beat it.
 The protein found in animal-derived collagen is a vital ingredient needed for the health of hair, skin, and nails.

-Despite this, a plant-based collagen is a fantastic option for vegetarians and vegans attempting to reap the benefits of collagen.
+Despite this, a plant-based collagen supplement is a fantastic option for vegetarians and vegans attempting to reap the benefits of collagen.
 It will help your body to produce collagen naturally over time, but it will protect the collagen breakdown in your body in the same way as consuming collagen from animal sources does.

-Benefits of Vegan Collagen
+Benefits Of Vegan Collagen